UndeadZeratul/uzHDAddon/readme.md

 - Swampyrad, for the Obrozz HUD sprites
 - ChopBlock223, for the 10mm Pistol HUD Sprites based off of FreeDoom's Pistol Sprites
 - Ultra64, for the Vera ironsight & HUD sprites
+- Scuba Steve for the original Revolver sprites